 Welcome to the Patterson River Fishing Guide.
 The Patterson River AKA the Patto River is a popular fishing destination located 1-hour drive from Melbourne in the southern suburbs near Carrum.
-This partly man-made river was constructed in the 1870s and is quite small spaning roughly 5 kilometres in length.
+This partly man-made river was constructed in the 1870s and is quite small spanning roughly 5 kilometers in length.
 The Patterson River is a very popular boat launching area and the gateway into Port Phillip Bay for those fishing around Frankston and Carrum.
 There are many launching areas and jetties which provide good access and structure when fishing.
 Its true delight is its great bream fishing for land-based.
 Bream love this estuary and there is plenty of structure.
 We see many bream fishing videos and reports generated from this location but there are also the allusive mulloway, flathead, and mullet in good numbers.

 Things to do at Patterson River